anilmainali/Java/README.md

 ## Brief Java Overview: What is Java?
 ## Why Java?
+## Is Java Free to Download?
+## JRE vs JDK
+## What you need to install in order get started with Java?
+## Prerequisites to install IntelliJ IDE

 ## Install the Necessary Software to learn program in Java